cristiandaniele/awesome-stateful-fuzzers/README.md

 Cristian Daniele, Seyed Benham Andarzian and Erik Poll that appeared in ACM Computing Surveys in April 2024.

-New stateful fuzzers have been appearing quite frequently since the appearance of that survey paper, so we started this github page to keep track of them.
+Since the publication of that survey several nee stateful fuzzers have been appeared.
+To keep track of them we started this github page.
+In fact, there have also been more survey papers about stateful fuzzing (aka protocol fuzzing or stateful protocol fuzzing); we also list these below.

 ## Short background on fuzzing